zogzog/cubicweb/doc/book/en/devrepo/datamodel/definition.rst

 This is precisely what the computed relations allow.

-Computed (or synthesised) attribute
+Computed (or synthesized) attribute
 ```````````````````````````````````

 Assuming a trivial schema for describing employees in companies, one
-can be interested in the total of salaries payed by the companies for
+can be interested in the total of salaries payed by a company for
 all its employees.
 One has to write::

     Any C, SUM(SA) GROUPBY S WHERE E works_for C, E salary SA